reeemanwar/Coffee-Shop-Sales-Analysis/README.md

 * [Visualizations](visuals/) - charts and model outputs used in analysis
 * [Reports](reports/) - business report and executive summary

 ---

 ## Business Relevance

-This project demonstrates how analytics can support operational and marketing decisions by:

-* aligning promotions with seasonal demand
+This project demonstrates how analytics can support everyday business decisions by aligning promotions with customer behavior and seasonal demand.
+The analysis illustrates how predictive modeling can help businesses plan marketing strategies proactively rather than reacting to past performance.
-* improving product positioning
-* supporting data-driven planning rather than intuition-based decisions

 ---